 object-cache.php from the plugin directory to

 wp-content/object-cache.php.
-For more information, see Installing Redis on Drupal or WordPress.
+For more information, see Object Cache (formerly Redis) for Drupal or WordPress.

 Cannot redeclare class WP_Object_Cache in /srv/bindings/0fef773f42984256a4f6feec2556a5ed/code/wp-content/plugins/wp-redis/object-cache.php